wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Upgrade

 Upgrade from one operator version to another?
 Upgrade from previous installation methods?
-From what state to what state with what expected outcome?
+From what state, perform what action to result in what expected outcome?
 Idempotent is a reason why an approach works, but is mostly ancillary to the user's goal.
 We need more detail here.

 ###### Helm